Coriander Sauce for Asian dish

 STEP 4

-When the sauce is thickened.
+When the sauce is rather thickened, the sauce is done.

 (It lasts at least 1 week in the fridge)